• Skip to primary navigation

 • Searing is Key!
 I get the best results searing the chicken in a stainless steel or cast iron pan, but you can use a non-stick pan, or whatever you’re comfortable with.
 The important thing is that the pan is hot and that you let the chicken sit without touching it so that it can brown and get crispy.

-• Storing: Keep leftovers sealed and in the refrigerator for up to 4 days.
+• Storing: Store leftover chicken thighs and gravy in airtight containers in the refrigerator for up to 4 days.

 Nutrition Information